Barnato | Brand & Editorial

 But it is, however, why we built Barnato as an e-comm site wrapped in an editorial layer.
 Referral links supported the site financially, which funded editorial.
 Editorial then established the site’s POV and built its credibility, driving traffic.
 Traffic then clicked on the referral links.
 It might not have been a virtuous cycle, but it was definitely a cashflow positive one.

 In a sense, Barnato was a style blog.
 But as the Earl of Chesterfield said, “style is the dress of thoughts.”
 And Barnato was not in the business of telling people what to think.
 When we spoke about watches, shoes, home decor or anything that fell into our editorial crosshairs, our filter was quality and point of view, not price.
 That’s why we never explained things the audience should already know, nor did we condescend to those who didn’t.
-If you didn’t know what we were talking about off the bat, you’d figure it out shortly.
-Our job was to make our readers feel at ease and welcome them into a world of possibilities.
+If you didn’t know what we were talking about right off the bat, you’d figure it out shortly.
+Our job was to make our readers feel at ease, and welcome them into a world of possibilities.
 Where those readers started their journey wasn’t important.
 Only that they wanted to push further.
-That’s what Barnato was for.
+That’s the Barnato way.